thibaultserti/resume/markdown/resume.md

 ----

 > As a Cloud Architect, I am in charge of designing, building and deploying different kind of infrastructure.
-> Although I am specialized on Public Cloud Google Cloud Platform, I am also proficient with other public cloud providers and with on-premise infrastructure.
+> Although I am specialized on public cloud Google Cloud Platform and on Kubernetes, I am also proficient with other public cloud providers and with on-premise infrastructure.

 <thibault.ayanides@gmail.com> • +33 (6)95 803 273 • 24 years old • Lille